kpostreich/WAS-Automation-CVE/README.md

         sudo /iFix/PH42762-LOG4J/imcl_ifix_install.sh 9057

-    When prompted for the password for the ibmadmin user, enter: **engageibm!**
+    When prompted for the password for the ibmadmin user, enter: **engageibm**

     ![](./lab1-media/media/image34.png)